ayaanshilledar/ayaanshilledar/README.md

 • **Real problems over demo projects**
 • **Systems that are simple, reliable, and enjoyable to use**

-Good software is quiet, intentional, and built to last.
+I believe good software is quiet, intentional, and built to last.

+Always learning.
+Always shipping.

 ---

 ## Skills & Technologies

 <div align="left">